John Getz

-John William Getz (born October 15, 1946) is an American character actor.
+John Getz (born October 15, 1946) is an American character actor.
 After starting his acting career on stage, he has appeared in numerous television series and films, most notably Blood Simple, The Fly, and The Social Network.

 Early life

 Getz, one of four children, was born in Davenport, Iowa, and grew up in the Mississippi River Valley.
-He began acting while attending the University of Iowa, where he helped found the Center for New Performing Arts.
+He is the son of William and Kay Getz.
+His father operated a heavy-machine company, and his mother's family worked in construction.

+He was raised in Moline, Illinois, and attended Moline High School, where he was a member of the swimming team.
+As a student at the University of Puget Sound, he participated in theater to avoid being on the university's swimming team.
+He attended the University of Iowa intending to participate in its Writers Workshop.
+He planned to write and teach, but involvement with the university's theater department turned his interest to acting.

 Career

-Getz dropped out of college to attend the American Conservatory Theater in San Francisco.
-While working in a winery, he helped to found the Theater Company in Napa County, California.
-His location in the grape-growing Napa Valley led to Getz's television debut in a made-for-television horror film Killer Bees (1974).
-Killer Bees starred Gloria Swanson, Craig Stevens, Kate Jackson, and Edward Albert.
-Getz then moved to New York City, where he became active in local theater while doing an 18-month stint as Neil Johnson on the soap opera Another World.
+Immediately after his college experience Getz began working with the American Conservatory Theater.
+He performed for a year with a touring company, after which he was one the founders of a theater company in Napa Valley.
+After moving to New York he performed in plays in East Village and was an understudy for productions in Lincoln Center's Shakespeare Festival.

-Getz appeared in The Happy Hooker (1975) and followed up with several other roles before starring in the Coen Brothers' neo-noir thriller Blood Simple (1984).
+Getz appeared in The Happy Hooker (1975) and followed up with several other roles before starring in the Coen brothers' neo-noir thriller Blood Simple (1984).
 He played the doomed lover of a married woman (Frances McDormand) who woefully misinterprets his increasingly complex circumstances.